Category: Capitol Building

 Washington

 We stayed in Washington for two weeks.
-We only did two things on our Washington list, but that’s ok…these two weeks were more about catching our breath after the long Alaskan Summer and the super long drive days through Canada to get back to the lower 48.
+We only did two things on our Washington list, but that’s ok…these two weeks were more about catching our breath after our long Alaskan Summer and the super long drive days through Canada to get back to the lower 48.
 We needed decompression time and we needed to get some maintenance/repairs done on the RV.
 The first thing we did once we crossed the US/Canadian border (after finding a spot for the night) was get some dinner.
 I don’t remember what the name of this place was…it was in Lynden, WA and it was good ole’ American food with good ole’ American prices!

-I think this burger was called the There Can Never Be Too Much Cheese burger.
-It was amazingly good.
+I think this burger was called the There Can Never Be Too Much Cheese Burger.
+It was amazingly good!
 We all got different things to eat, but I didn’t get pictures of anyone’s other than mine…we were too hungry and too tired to think of it.

 The next day we headed to Olympia to check out the State Capitol Building.

+It was very majestic, but then again…I do love the dome buildings with all of the columns.
 We didn’t know until later that it’s supposed to be good luck to have your picture taken with this bust of Washington.
-The Little Boys are always up for being my models.
+Alex and Nicholas are always up for being my models.

 We found this huge tree right next to the Capitol Building.
+It was so big we had to have two boys in front of it to show you a size comparison.

+This year (2015) commemorates the 35th Anniversary of the May 18, 1980 eruption of Mount St. Helens.
+We spent two days exploring Mount St. Helens National Volcanic Monument.
+There are three sides of the volcano that you can explore and we hit things on all three sides.
+The day we did the Johnston Ridge Observatory side of the volcano was rainy and cold.
 We started with the Forest Learning Center where we got our first real look at what happened the day Mount St. Helens blew her top.
 The Center had a short video to watch that had actual footage of that day shot by a cameraman who was close to the blast zone but not right in it.
-We were able to read stories from the survivors.
+We were able to read first hand stories from the survivors.

 We spent quite a bit of time in the Discovery Room at the Forest Learning Center.
 I love it when there are things for the kids to pick up.
 We learned a lot that day about the forests of Washington in general.